Examine Mongolia's search for balance between environmental conservation and natural resource development.

 - PhD candidate in the Department of Anthropology at the University of Wisconsin–Madison, Madison, WI

-- PhD candidate at University of Oxford, Oxford, UK
+- Post-doctoral researcher at University of Oxford, Oxford, UK

 - PhD candidate at Indiana University, Indiana